ruven/iipmooviewer/README.md

 Options to the IIPMooViewer class constructor: (The only obligatory option is the <b>image</b> variable)

-<b>image</b> : The full path to the image.
+<b>image</b> : The full system path to the image.
 On Windows as on other systems this
-       should be a UNIX style path such as "/path/to/image.tif"
+       should be a UNIX style path such as "/path/to/image.tif".
+Note that this is an absolute system path and not the path relative to the webserver root

 <b>server</b> : The address of the IIPImage server. [default : "/fcgi-bin/iipsrv.fcgi"]